cuijiyao01/docker-k8s-training/docker/solutions/Solution to Exercise 0 - Linux Primitives.md

 In this new shell, try to look at which files are there and which directories you can see.

+You can leave the chroot session as expected via `exit`.

 ## Step 2: use unshare to run a process in a seperate namespace

 Make sure you are root for this step.